electronstudio/raylib-python-cffi/BUILDING.rst

    If the Pip build doesn’t work, please submit a bug.
 (And if you have fixed it, a PR.)

-Manual instructions follow, but see also how we actually build the wheels at https://github.com/electronstudio/raylib-python-cffi/blob/master/.github/workflows/build.yml
+Manual instructions follow, but may be outdated, so see also how we actually build the wheels at https://github.com/electronstudio/raylib-python-cffi/blob/master/.github/workflows/build.yml

 Windows manual build